tecnom1k3/sp-simple-jwt/README.md

-#JWT on PHP
+# JWT on PHP
- ---

-##Disclaimer
+## Disclaimer

-By no means should this code ever be used in production ready applications nor be executed on production servers.
+**By no means should this code should ever be used in production ready applications nor be executed on production servers**.
 No security checks and/or validations were enforced.
-This code was written for educational purposes only, having the scope to showcase basic functionality.
-Performance, efficiency, security, or reusability were not a priority.
+This code was written **for educational purposes only**, having the scope to showcase basic functionality.
+Performance, efficiency, security, or reusability **were not a priority**.

-##Install
+## Install

 Run `docker-compose build --force-rm; docker-compose up -d` to build the application using docker